elek/bigdata-docker/README.md

+# Repository has been moved to https://github.com/flokkr/flokkr

-# Docker images for Open Source bigdata/hadoop projects
+Docker images for Open Source bigdata/hadoop projects

 This is the umbrella project for all of my docker images related to Apache Hadoop and other bigdata related Apache and non-apache projects.